 Saving turtles means defending their homes, preserving their ability to live free, and ensuring their path to the future.
-Throughout the millions of years on this planet, nothing has endangered their continued survival more than humans have.
+Throughout their millions of years on this planet, nothing has endangered their continued survival more than humans have.

 Turtles are crossing streets, laying their eggs and finding homes and mates.
 We look for ways to minimize their risk in a world that humans made deadly.
 Sometimes this means simply getting them safely across the road.
-We put up crossing signs and wild life netting in especially deadly areas.
+We put up crossing signs and wildlife netting in especially deadly areas.
 Part of conservation is going out on patrols to watch high volume crossing areas.

-Helping the very delicate, unborn turtle, is a task taken very seriously.
+Helping the very delicate, unborn turtle is a task taken very seriously.
 The death of a mother turtle on the road does not have to end her story.
 With care, love, and hope we usher forth the next generation of our wonderful turtles.